England-NZ Test finely poised after Blundell ton

 New Zealand should have been able to bat well early in the day in warm sunshine on a good pitch, but instead came close to imploding.

 Blundell, though, was able to drag 124 runs out of the last three wickets.
-He added 53 with both debutants Kuggeleijn and Blair Tickner - last man Tickner's contribution to the 10th-wicket stand was just three.
+He added 53 with Kuggeleijn and 59 with Blair Tickner - last man Tickner's contribution to the 10th-wicket stand was just three.

 With the deficit negligible, New Zealand arguably had the upper hand, especially with England having to start their second innings just as darkness was falling.